thofma/Hecke.jl/docs/src/features/macros.md

   end
 ```

-We refer here to the extra macros available on Hecke.
+We describe here various macros provided by Hecke.

 ## Verbose macros
-There is a list of symbols called *verbose scopes* which represent keywords used to
+There is a list of symbols called *verbosity scopes* which represent keywords used to
 trigger some particular macros within the codes.
 Each of these verbose scopes is
-associated with a *verbose level*, being set to $0$ by default.
+associated with a *verbosity level*, being set to $0$ by default.
 A verbose macro
 is joined to a verbose scope `S` and a value `k` (set to $1$ by default) such that,
 if the current verbose level `l` of `S` is bigger than or equal to `k`, then the
 macro triggers a given action.